ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-Note that a single email can contain multiple DKIM signatures, and it is considered to produce a DMARC "pass" result if any DKIM signature is aligned and verifies.
+Note that a single email can contain multiple DKIM signatures, and it is considered to produce a DMARC "pass" result if any DKIM signature is aligned and verified.

 ###  SPF-Authenticated Identifiers {#spf-identifiers}

-DMARC requires Identifier Alignment is applied to the result of an SPF authentication.
-As with DKIM, Identifier Alignement can be either strict or relaxed.
+DMARC requires Identifier Alignment to be applied to the result of an SPF authentication.
+As with DKIM, Identifier Alignment can be either strict or relaxed.

 In relaxed mode, the identifiers are considered to be aligned if